tsnellgrove/dark_castle3/doc/to_do.md

 			- next room
 			- use dict keys to search for item in game world (see score() )
 			- return room burt is in
+- TBD: refactor descript_dict (=> static_dict), autogen_dict (new) and dynamic_dict to Descript class with descript instantiation
+	- TBD: unify descript approach: how to make get_descript_str() [which has a default response] work with auto-gen descript keys [which depend on the possibility of failure]?
+Need a consistent solution
+	- call with key and return string; will look like gs.descript(key)
+	- all autogen keys & vals live in autogen_dict and are pre-fixed with "ag_" (note: the defining feature of autogen keys = try: buffer() )
+		- Can autogen key try be incorporated into Descript method??
+	- static_dict and autogen_dict live in class; dynamic_dict is lone class attribute and is instantiated in mk_def_pkl()
+	- Use guard pattern and check in this order
+		- 1) in dynamic_dict
+		- 2) starts with "ag_" => autogen_dict (no "try", allow failure)
+		- 3) try static_dic except f"the {obj.full_name} is simple indescribable"
+	- CANCEL: create dict_class_def.py w/ StaticDict and __getattr___ (no set)
+		- CANCEL: test w/ descript_dict => start with version
 - TBD: refactor score
 	- TBD: determine max_score from summ of all possible scores?
 	- TBD: score = class with object being attribute in gs